paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ## Install a custom CA certificate
-Users of the PHP buildpack can provide their own CA certificates and have them included in the container root truststore at build-time and runtime by following the instructions outlined in the [CA Certificates]({{< ref "/docs/howto/configuration#ca-certificates" >}}) section of our configuration docs.
+Users of the PHP buildpack can provide their own CA certificates and have them included in the container root truststore at build time and runtime by following the instructions outlined in the [CA Certificates]({{< ref "/docs/howto/configuration#ca-certificates" >}}) section of our configuration docs.